jonasoesch/p9/paper.md

 By its nature, each story consisted of a number of different transitions but we did not counterbalance them.

 Initially we intended to include another independent variable to more throughly test H4.
 This independent variable compared the design where only one chart is visible at a time (*superposed*) with a design where both charts are visible at the same time (*juxtaposed*).
 We hypothesized that animation would have help with object constancy but only when one chart was replaced with the other (*superposed*).
 We decided to exclude this variable from the current experiment because it would have required two more stories to do a within-subject design or an order of magnitude more participants to achieve the desired statistical power.
 For both of these we lacked resources.
-Because both pilot studies included the *juxtaposed* and *superposed* distinction, we can still contribute some observations which will also be presented in the (>>Results) section.

 Before each story, we added a screen that simply showed the initial chart of the first mini-story and asked the participant to report on her understanding of this single chart.
-This was to account for the fact that for mini-stores B to D, the participants had already seen the first chart in the previous mini-story and we did not want mini-story A to be an exception in this regard.
+This was to account for the fact that for mini-stories B to D, the participants had already seen the first chart in the previous mini-story and we did not want mini-story A to be an exception in this regard.